RoboCup-SSL/ssl-go-tools/cmd/ssl-logstats/README.md

 ## Usage

 The binary is called `ssl-logstats`.
-Run it with `-h` to get the available parameters.
-A list of log files that should be processed must be provided after the parameters.
+Run it with `-h` to print usage information.